cg505/KSTable/kstable-spec.md

 In practice, the data file for large BMS tables is no larger than a few MiB, so there is not a huge gain to loading lazily.
 The complexity of maintaining multiple files is not worth this benefit.
 </details>

-Unless otherwise specified below, a KSTable author must not include JSON keys are not defined as part of the spec.
+Unless otherwise specified below, a KSTable author must not include JSON keys that are not defined as part of the spec.
 However, a consumer parsing a KSTable should be permissive of unexpected keys, in case the KSTable abides by a newer version of the spec.

 The top-level KSTable object follows this schema: